Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 ### Get Your Pi's IP Address
 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/Pi_data_port.png' width='200' align='right'>

-• To create an SSH session, you need to determine your Pi's IP address.
+• To create an SSH session (and to download your photos later), you need to determine your Pi's IP address.
 • There are a number of ways you can achieve this, but this method works well for me.
 • Connect your Pi to your computer via a USB **data** cable.
 • Be sure to connect to the micro-USB port that is more toward the middle of the board, as the one on the outer edge is for power only.